 - Whether you hold assets in an ISA, a pension, or outside one of these tax wrappers.
 Pensions generally cost more.

 To help, the AIC has asked the lang cat, a consultancy specialising in platforms, to prepare the following “heatmaps”.
 These give an idea of how much an investor might pay depending on the size of their portfolio.
+However, cost is not the only factor to consider when choosing a platform.
+Service and ease of use are important too, and whether the platform offers a wide enough choice of investments for you.

 How to use the heatmaps